adobe/aepsdk-roku/Documentation/api-reference.md

 m.aepSdk.updateConfiguration(configuration)
 ```

-## Consent APIs:

 ### setConsent

 Sends consent preferences to the Edge Network.
 For details on setting default consent before collecting user preferences, refer to the [Configure default consent](#configure-default-consent) section.

 > [!Important]
-> Please provide the entire payload with all the fields required by the Adobe 2.0 Standard.
+> Please provide the entire payload with all the fields required by the [Adobe 2.0 Standard](https://experienceleague.adobe.com/en/docs/experience-platform/landing/governance-privacy-security/consent/adobe/overview).

 ##### Syntax